Why children should have health insurance cover in Thailand

 1. Through your company’s employee health benefits

 Most large companies in Thailand offer health coverage to their employees, as well as their spouses and children.
-You can check with your HR to see if your child is covered and assess whether the current coverage is sufficient for their insurance needs.
+You can check with your HR department to see if your child is covered and assess whether the current coverage is sufficient for their insurance needs.

 However, the downside to this way is that your child will lose their coverage if you switch jobs.
 And when you purchase a new insurance plan for them, the insurer may view any conditions they developed during the previous plan as pre-existing conditions and impose exclusions or loadings.